goplus/xgolsw/README.md

 ### Resource renaming

-The `spx.renameResources` command enables renaming of resources referenced by string literals (e.g., `play "explosion"`) across the workspace.
+The `xgo.renameResources` command enables renaming of resources referenced by string literals (e.g., `play "explosion"`) across the workspace.

+> Compatibility: the server continues to accept the legacy `spx.renameResources` identifier.

 *Request:*